 (4) Be patient.
 The SSDI process typically takes several months for the initial application to be reviewed.

 (5) Consider getting help.
-Get a professional to help you with the forms, documentation, filings, calls, appointments, appeals, and interviews to produce a successful claim.
+To produce a successful claim, get a professional to help you with the forms, documentation, filings, calls, appointments, appeals, and interviews.

-If you or someone you know needs help with Getting Your SSD Claim Approved, contact the Social Security Disability Lawyers at Newlin Disability.
+If you or someone you know needs help getting your SSD claim approved, contact the Social Security Disability Lawyers at Newlin Disability.